MaoZiming/papers/Topics/1-basic-os/01-address-translation.md

     - Stack
       - Grows due to function calls, etc.
       - The program, while it is running, uses a stack to keep track of where it is in the function call chain as well as to allocate local variables and pass parameters and return values to and from routines.
-    - Heap
-      - heap is used for dynamically-allocated, user-managed memory
+    - Heap: heap is used for dynamically-allocated, user-managed memory
   - Why placing the stack and heap like this?
     - Each wishes to grow
       - ![stack-heap-grow](images/01-address-translation/stack-heap-grow.png)